Best Wading Boots: 2025 Guide Recommend

 Felt Vs. Rubber Soles VS. Studded

-FELT SOLES: On slipery rocks, felt is my go to, however, it sucks in snow and mud.. and Felt is illegal in some areas..
+FELT SOLES: On slippery rocks, felt is my go-to; however, it sucks in snow and mud..
+And DON’T FORGET, felt is illegal in some areas..

 RUBBER SOLES: Rubber is my least favorite for most terrain and river bottoms.
 These can be slippery and provide less traction, but they are better than felt soles when used in mud and snow.